nmmarzano/RailsTest/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Just a Rails test following the first course at [jhu-ep-coursera](https://github.com/jhu-ep-coursera)

-* Ruby version
+## Ruby version
+Currently using 2.2.4 and the app is barebones so I don't expect there to be any version-related trouble

-* System dependencies
+## System dependencies
+None really

-* Configuration
+## Configuration
+Just run Rails normally

-* Database creation
+## Database creation
+no

-* Database initialization
+## Database initialization
+n

-* How to run the test suite
+## How to run the test suite
+h

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)
+2

-* Deployment instructions
+## Deployment instructions

-* ...
+Put the cake in the oven for a while